top of page

 Utilizing Class Incentives and Individual Recognition in PE

-• Recognition: Awards can be displayed and accumulated over time, with classes competing gently for the most awards by the end of a month, culminating in special recognition or rewards (i.e. freet play time, school morning show recognition, etc.).
+• Recognition: Awards accumulate over time, with classes competing gently for the most awards by the end of month, culminating in a special reward like free choice time or recognition on the morning news.

 Celebration Board